julianlam/feps/fep/e965/fep-e965.md

 ### Conformance

 MUST, MAY, and SHOULD used in the [RFC-2119] sense where they appear in CAPITAL LETTERS.
-Similarly, the references to "valid" URIs throughout should be interpreted as conforming to both [RFC-3987][] and the [Activity Streams guidance on URI usage][Activity Streams URI].
+Similarly, the references to "valid" URIs throughout should be interpreted as conforming to both [RFC-3987][] and the [Activity Streams guidance on URI usage][Activity Streams URIs].

 Implementations SHOULD signal their support for this specification by including `"https://w3id.org/fep/7628"` in the `@context` array of their Actors, as this will clearly signal that the _ABSENCE_ of a `movedTo` or `copiedTo` property indicates a currently-active Actor.

 Implementations MAY prove support for this specification by publishing a Conformance Report referencing the tests run.
-A specification for possible tests is provided in [fep-0f2a-test-case](./fep-0f2a-test-case.md).
+A specification for possible tests is provided in [fep-e965-test-case](./fep-e965-test-case.md).

 ### Actor Object Migration and Deactivation Syntax